react-native-elements/react-native-elements/CONTRIBUTING.md

----
-id: contributing
-title: Contributing
----
+# Contributing to React Native Elements

 Thanks for taking the time to checkout this project and being willing to contribute!